 A giant logging corporation wants to sue Greenpeace out of existence

-The causes of deforestation and degradation vary from region to region.
-In the tropics, agribusiness clears forests to make space for things like cattle ranching, palm oil and soy plantations for animal feed.
+The threats to nature vary from region to region.
+For example, in the tropics, agribusiness clears forests to make space for things like cattle ranching, palm oil, and soy plantations for animal feed.
 Demand for wood products can threaten forests around the world, whether it is for throw-away paper products or hardwood flooring.

 In too many parts of the world, ineffective or corrupt governments make things worse by opening the door to illegal logging and other crimes.